cbkii/arrstack/README.md

      > The control API password lives in `.env` as `GLUETUN_API_KEY`; the installer generates it if blank.

-  > Tip: After you log in, change the generated passwords and disable UPnP/NAT-PMP in qBittorrent.
+     > Tip: After you log in, change the generated password.
+UPnP/NAT-PMP is disabled automatically.

 ---